Pupil Premium

 • Provide appropriate training to teaching and support staff

-• Continuously monitor progress against our set objectives
+• Continuously monitor progress against our priorities

 • Live our key Mission of providing the very best opportunities for all our pupils centred around a curriculum which strives for ambition for all